Bernster68/SQL-Use-Cases/README.md

 # SQL-Use-Cases
 Important SQL use cases and examples

-Bases on my research I have identified the following main use case categories.
+Based on my research I have identified the following main use case categories.
 I will continuously implement examples for these use cases and check the sample code into this repository.

 As a senior T-SQL developer, you should be proficient in a variety of use cases that demonstrate advanced querying, optimization, and data manipulation skills.
 Here are some key use cases you should be able to implement: